rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematics-central-limit-theorem-2.md

 __The prediction:__

-The sum( or average) of these sample values from each draw will form a bell curve
+The sum of these sample values from each draw will form a bell curve

-The mean of the bell curve be µ x n:
+* The mean of the bell curve be µ x n:
-The standard deviation of these sum will be pool standard deviation * n^1/2.
+* The standard deviation of these sum will be group standard deviation * sqrt(n)

-If we use the group average instead, divided both average and the sample group standard deviation by n.
+If we use the average instead, divided both average and the sample group standard deviation by n.

 sample group mean average = µ

-sample group average standard deviation = σ/n^0.5
+sample standard deviation = σ/sqrt(n)